 You received this message because your Droplet is sending out an unusually large amount of traffic.
 In most cases, this indicates that your Droplet’s security has been compromised and that someone is using it to send spam email or malicious traffic.

-To protect others from being harmed, your Droplet’s normal Internet access has been disabled, but you can still access it through the Control Panel console.
+To protect others from being harmed, your Droplet’s normal Internet access has been disabled, but you can still access it through the Droplet console.

 We recommend that you create a plan to recover your content, get it back online, and resolve current and future security issues.